-Very rarely does it become necessary for the board to deny, revoke or suspend a license due to a criminal conviction (see table below).
-On an average, the board does not deny, revoke or suspend more than 62 licenses per year.
+It is uncommon for the Board to deny, revoke or suspend a license due to a criminal conviction (see table below).
+On an average, the Board does not deny, revoke or suspend more than 62 licenses per year.
 Licensees disciplined due to criminal convictions represent 1.16% of the total number of licensees disciplined over the last four calendar years.